-The Protomartyrs and the Anti-Christ « Catholic Insight
+The Persecution of the Protomartyrs of Rome « Catholic Insight

 Vita brevis, aeternitas longa.
 Life is short, along with the sorrows thereof, but eternity is long, and Saint Paul, as he was about to pour out his life, saw clearly that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.

 We will have our own persecutions, perhaps not like those Nero offered, but there is more than one way to be thrown to the lions, and they may come upon us like a thief in the night.
-As Christ responds to his fearful Apostles, in the midst of the violent storm, ‘Why are you afraid, O men of little faith?”
+But noli timere.
+In the Gospel account we just read at Mass the other day, in the midst of the violent storm, Christ comforts His Apostles: ‘Why are you afraid, O men of little faith?”
 Then he rose and rebuked the winds and the sea; and there was a great calm.
 And the men marveled, saying, “What sort of man is this, that even winds and sea obey him?

-Yet as we trust and keep our interior peace, Christ also warns us to keep our loins girded and our lamps lit, with our eyes always on the end and purpose of all creation, the Alpha and Omega, which, after all is said and done, is all that really matters.
+We must trust and keep our interior peace, but Christ also warns us to keep our loins girded and our lamps lit, with our eyes always on the end and purpose of all creation, the Alpha and Omega, which, after all is said and done, is all that really matters.

 Holy Martyrs of Rome, orate pro nobis!